igvteam/igv/scripts/readme.txt

    -Dlog4j.configurationFile=/Users/igv_user/.igv/log4j2-none.xml

 Here, '/Users/igv_user' represents the user's home directory ($HOME or %USERPROFILE%).
 Adjust this file path according to your own local circumstances.
+We recommend a fully-specified *absolute* path to avoid issues with (for example) tilde or environment variable expansion.